How to Teach Scissor Cutting Skills to Upper Elementary Kids

 I’m excited to write this blog because I know the importance of children working independently, building their fine-motor skills, and strengthening the small muscles in their hands, but I’m even more excited to give students a crafting experience that gives them the freedom to experiment, assemble objects, and design interesting textured artworks, with almost no effort or stress.
 Collaging gives children the opportunity to be creative, independent, and original.

-Benefits of Teaching Art Collaging to Montessori Students
+Benefits of Teaching Collaging

 Collage crafting can lead your students into creating more complex crafts and projects that require developed coordination.
 Four of the direct benefits of collaging are: